Will you meet the English language requirements for visa applicants?

 If you want to apply for a visa for New Zealand, you will have to demonstrate a certain standard of English language competency.

-Different levels of English are required for different visa types.
+Different levels of English are required for various visa types.

 It is realistic to say that anybody wanting to find employment and use their highly qualified skills, will need to be able to communicate in English on a very high level.

-If you have to be registered with the professional board in charge for your profession, the required level of English might be even higher.
-This applies for teachers, nurses, doctors etc.
+If you have to be registered with the professional board in charge of your profession, the required level of English might be even higher.
+This applies to teachers, nurses, doctors etc.

-The required English levels depend on the kind of visa you are applying for
+The required English levels depend on the type of visa you are applying for:

 The Skilled Migrant Category - Residence

 The minimum English requirement must be met by the Principal applicant, as well as the Principal applicant’s partner and any dependent children aged 16 and older.
 Principal applicants must either show an IELTS report with an overall band score of 6.5 or better in the General or Academic modules, or provide evidence that they meet this requirement.
 Partners and dependent children over 16 must have a recent IELTS certificate with an overall band score of 5 or better in the General or Academic modules.